 What makes this development more interesting to our community is that Blake’s leadership efforts included the hiring of a new cadre of supply chain management leaders.
 That included the hiring of Mark Holifield, a highly experienced retail and consumer products supply chain leader.
 The new appointment of Menear as president of retail operations includes the elevation of Holifield to the role of executive vice president supply chain and product development, reporting to Menear.
 Another executive brought in to transform U.S. distribution was Charles Armstrong, vice-president of distribution, who has outlined the transformation of Home Depot’s distribution networks at prior CSCMP annual conferences.

 It has long been the contention of Supply Chain Matters that companies with critical value-chain dependencies are increasingly seeking senior management teams with solid grounding and understanding in principles of operations and supply chain management.
 These firms often desire that the supply chain continues to serve as a competitive differentiator for business outcomes.
 There are many industry examples.
-We can reflect on the CEO’s if firms such as Apple, McCormack Foods, and global apparel retailer Zara, part of Spain’s Inditex Group.
+We can reflect on the CEO’s of firms such as Apple, General Motors, McCormack Foods, and global apparel retailer Zara, part of Spain’s Inditex Group.
 Each came to their role with solid supply chain wide leadership experience and grounding.
 There are others as well.